 Retail sales refers to the purchase of finished goods and services by consumers and businesses via a brick and mortar setting.

-Complex Sales, also known as Enterprise Sales is a term to describe a long sales cycle, typically around 12 months in duraton.
+Complex Sales, also known as Enterprise Sales is a term to describe a long sales cycle, typically around 12 months in duration.
 As you can imagine, these sales are indeed complex.
-Involving multiple stakeholders, decision makers and large value contracts.
-A key aspect of Complex Sales are Request For Proposals (RFP), where you’ll compete against others for the same contract.
+Involving multiple stakeholders, decision-makers and large value contracts.
+A key aspect of Complex Sales are Request For Proposals (RFPs), where you’ll compete against others for the same contract.
 Naturally, the more complex the sale, the more complex the sales process is.